railsuser2014/openobject-doc-book-en/source/technical_guide/report_task.rst

 .. module:: report_task
-    :synopsis: Report on tasks by user for projects
+    :synopsis: Report on tasks by user for projects (Quality Certified)
     :noindex:
 ..